Participle, Gerund and Infinitive

 The concepts of the participle, gerund and infinitive can all be taught within a few quick lessons.
 The main thing is to learn a new way to use a familiar word or phrase.
 Make it an adventure!

-See our easy worksheets below with explanations and definitions below.
+See our easy explanations and definitions with printable gerund worksheets below.
 Jump down to our manuscript and cursive worksheets with these links:

 Many English words can each be used as different parts of speech.
 This is part of what is tricky for those new to learning English Grammar.
 It can be tricky for the rest of us, too.

 English Grammar teaches the various uses of words that are often the very same words with the same spellings in other uses.